timgws/kvm-switch/README.md

 * HDMI matrix switches (such as the Blustream CMX44AB)

 ## How do I get up and running?
-Currently, the configuration is hardcoded into the binary at build time.
+Currently, the configuration is hardcoded into the `server` binary at build time.

 ### Step 1: Configure a server
 A Fence server is required to run on a machine that has access to all of the devices that